sourcegraph/handbook/content/departments/marketing/demand-gen/digital_marketing_programs.md

 Welcome to digital marketing at Sourcegraph!
 We’re thrilled you’ve stumbled upon our humble corner of the handbook.
 Let us show you around…

 In FY23, it’s all about **use cases**.
+(If this is news to you, [start here first](../../../strategy-goals/strategy/index.md#use-cases), then come back – it’ll make more sense.)

-Digital campaigns all start with a project brief to ensure campaign strategy aligns with our overall marketing strategy and company strategy.
+Digital campaigns all start with a project brief to ensure campaign strategy aligns with our overall marketing strategy and [company strategy](../../../strategy-goals/strategy/index.md#this-year-fy23).
 We have two kinds of campaign brief templates:

 - [Project brief template (**_make a copy_**)](https://docs.google.com/document/d/1tu9TcDCsSIIjZnSndThVKPhd4C99YVlhU1MUTEoq8Qo/edit?usp=sharing)
 - [Webinar promo campaign brief template (**_make a copy_**)](https://docs.google.com/document/d/1FglACbmPHs0enGEg6oqLzNEUyIUvv89oIRrnjy1l3f8/edit?usp=sharing)